Welcome to my review of Swag Pay!

 Is Swag Pay legit?

 The first thing is getting an email account that doesn’t exist.
-In fact the email didn’t come from a genuine email provider.
+The email didn’t come from a genuine email provider.
 I just put my name and eventually “@yopemail.com”.
 To my surprise, the company didn’t ask anything about the email or even send an email for confirmation in the said address.
 What I got at the end of the process is that I have successfully subscribed to Swag Pay.

 The second thing I did is to use a fake mobile number and a fake name.
 The company still didn’t notice anything and that’s why am convinced there’s something fishy about it.